xieweiAlex/English_Learning/words/2023/words-Dec.md

+The natural trend of whichever country has the reserve currency is to inflate the money supply and increase deficit spending until it loses that advantage.
+They may start moving fiat into crypto, as an antidote to inflation.

+I suddenly realize that I completely went off the rails, rushing into repetitive tasks without sense of growth, chasing shiny new technology without sense of sharpening the craft, draining energy on fruitless debate without sense of priority, none of what I was doing matters in terms of whom I want to become.

+A **pipe bomb** is an **improvised** explosive device (IED) that uses a tightly sealed section of pipe filled with an explosive material.

+The emails are public record now and reading through them feels like reading a **dissertation** defense, with articulate questions and articulate answers between professionals.
+Satoshi continued to provide updates for the code and discussed various concepts with early users, keeping with his calmly spoken and **matter-of-fact** persona.

+The total number of bitcoin that will eventually exist is 21 million, and they are divisible into a total of 2.1 **quadrillion** sats.
+**aristocracy**, **aristocratic**

-evolutionary taxonomy.
+evolutionary **taxonomy**.
-Various taxonomies are used to categorise models of capitalism.
+Various **taxonomies** are used to categorize models of capitalism.

-Rememberance is a form of meeting.
-Forgetfulness is a form of freedom.
+**Rememberance** is a form of meeting. **Forgetfulness** is a form of freedom.

-stocky, stout,

-diffused

-complimentary tickets.
+**stocky**, **stout**, **portly**, **plump**, **chubby**, **chonky**

+**diffused**

+**complimentary tickets**.

 > hold sth in hostage.
 > high time preference vs low time preference

 ## Week 2

-The feasting, drinking, dancing and revelry continued for several days.
+The **feasting**, drinking, dancing and **revelry** continued for several days.
 the voters' **visceral** fear of change.

 > What are my favorite hours of the day and what adjustments can I make to ensure they are under my control?

 She could **rattle on** for hours.